-To add the network interfaces to the backup routes system, mark the checkbox(s) of the following interface options: Enable backup routes switching for Mobile WAN, Enable backup routes switching for PPPoE, Enable backup routes switching for WiFi STA or Enable backup routes switching for Primary LAN.
-Enabled interfaces are then used for WAN access either in Single WAN mode (only one interface at a time) or in Multiple WANs mode (multiple interfaces at a time), based on priorities set:
+To add the network interfaces to the backup routes system, mark the checkbox(s) for some of the following interface options: Enable backup routes switching for Mobile WAN, Enable backup routes switching for PPPoE, Enable backup routes switching for WiFi STA, Enable backup routes switching for PPPoE, Enable backup routes switching for Secondary LAN.
+Enabled interfaces are then used for WAN access either in Single WAN mode (only one interface at a time) or in Multiple WANs mode (multiple interfaces at a time), based on the priorities set.